Catalysis in Action via Elementary Thermal Operations: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:ETO_cone}}

-Before proving Theorem~\ref{thm:ETO_cone}, we establish a result connecting lower dimensional results to higher dimensions.
-Lemma~\ref{lemma:high_d_two_swaps}, combined with the fact that two disjoint neighbouring $ \beta $-swaps produce $ \clSto $ extremal points (using Remark~\ref{lemma:neighbouring_TOext} twice), shows that states after two different neighbouring $ \beta $-swaps are always uniquely extremal in their order.
+Before proving Thm.~\ref{thm:ETO_cone}, we establish a result connecting lower dimensional results to higher dimensions.
+Lemma~\ref{lemma:high_d_two_swaps}, combined with the fact that two disjoint neighbouring $ \beta $-swaps produce $ \clSto $ extreme points (using Remark~\ref{lemma:neighbouring_TOext} twice), shows that states after two different neighbouring $ \beta $-swaps are always uniquely extremal in their order.